“Multilingualism in Baltimore, Maryland”

 by Daniel Morales and Panthea Parang

-Click on this audio player to listen to our podcast “Multilingualism and Ethnicity in Baltimore” (41 minutes, 30 seconds; copyright 2011).
+Click on this audio player to listen to our podcast “Multilingualism in Baltimore” (41 minutes, 30 seconds; copyright 2011).

 What happens when different generations within a family speak different languages?
 As non-native English speakers who have moved to the U.S. and made it our home, we are interested in how speakers navigate a multilingual terrain.
 In this podcast, we discuss issues of language acquisition, maintenance, and shift among multiple generations of immigrant and native speakers in Baltimore, Maryland.

 In our daily lives, we make hundreds of decisions.
 When immigrants come to a new land, they have to make some important decisions, including language choice.
 Many parents come to the United States for economic advancement, hoping for betterment for their children, and their decisions become crucial in relation to how their children use language.

 Our interest in this topic arose from the combination of personal encounters with foreign language speaking immigrants, with second or third generation immigrants who speak their heritage language, and with others who do not speak it—possibly because of parental or societal pressure to speak English, or because of the individuals’ perception of what constitutes language choice in U.S. society.
 Solving the language question—whether to maintain the mother tongue, shift to the mainstream language, or try to maintain two or more languages in the family—can bring with it many complications and linguistic reflections.